LarsFlaeten/snakepy/README.md

 # snakepy
 A simple snake game I wrote with my kids.
 The idea was to demonstrate simple programming and how to develop the game based on rules we discussed and implemented.

-This is a gret way to demonstate to kids how games (or computer programs in general) are developed in a simple way.
+This is a great way to demonstate to kids how games (or computer programs in general) are developed in a simple way, by starting with a simple MVP and develop according to rules along the way.

 To run:
 ```python3 snake.py```